carlosccb/carlosccb.github.io/TFs/index.md

 ![Page under construction](/assets/img/under-construction-sign.jpg){:width="7%" :align="center"}
 {: refdef}

 Right now ({{ 'now' | date: '%Y-%m-%d' }}) the web is pretty much under construction.
-I dedicate as much free time as I can.
+I dedicate as much free time as I can but I can't get everything up here as soon as I'd like to.
 Sorry for the inconvenience.